shirok/Gauche-makiki/README.md

 Note: If multiple handlers run simultaneously in multiple threads, the profiling result becomes less reliable, for you don't know which thread the sampling picks---the profiling is recorded per thread, but the sampling timer is shared.
-Make sure to issne one request at a time during profiling.
+Make sure to issue one request at a time during profiling.

 See the [Using profiler](http://practical-scheme.net/gauche/man/?p=Using+profiler) section of the Gauche reference manual